 How to Apply

 This position is posted as Clinical Assistant Professor/Clinical Associate Professor/Clinical Professor.
-Faculty rank will be commensurate with qualifications.
+The rank of the selected candidate will depend upon the candidate’s qualifications.

 U-M EEO/AA Statement

 The University of Michigan is an equal opportunity/affirmative action employer.